Danny’s Clothes

 Danny’s pack is filled with some of the best in adventure clothing.
 All of the clothes are light-weight and quick-drying.
 Most are also odor resistant for those unfortunate days where we don’t have an opportunity to change.
 It isn’t much, but it is my entire wardrobe.

-- Tops
+- Shirts

 - ExOfficio Trip’r Shirt